5 tips for choosing a contract management system

 Be aware of time aspect and implementation process

-A contract management system only creates value when it is used by your employees; therefore, identify which departments, functions and people are expected to gain the most value from its use.
-This will give you a good overview of which resources need to be considered in the system selection and subsequent implementation.
+A contract management system only creates value when used by your employees – so identify which departments, functions and people are expected to gain the most value from its use.

 Have a realistic level of ambition